beginner-corp/lambda/readme.md

 - `lambda.sources.dynamo.modify(...fns)` run on MODIFY only
 - `lambda.sources.dynamo.remove(...fns)` run on REMOVE only

-A handler looks something like this
+A handler looks something like this:

 ```javascript
 function handler(event, callback) {